 The nesting also makes them great for family picnic packing.
 Once we've all eaten our lunch, I can nest the boxes together, which saves space in our bag.

 4) They are very affordable!

-A set of four on Amazon right now is $13.95.
-None of the other good quality reusable containers I've tried can even come close to that.
+A set of four on Amazon right now is $13.95 (And has been that same price for several years!).
+No other good quality reusable container can even come close to that.